-- Prioritize multi-modal transportation options in a Comprehensive Transportation Plan - Create a community-wide pedestrian/bike path network - Provide safe and secure parking to support multi-modal transit services - Increase network connectivity to accommodate demand between adjacent neighborhoods and developments without accessing the major thoroughfare system - Promote the use of zero-emission Low Speed Vehicles (LSV) and Neighborhood Electric Vehicles (NEVs) and consider other emerging and innovative technologies, especially to relieve lack of east/west connectivity - Establish pedestrian and bicycle friendly programs and road standards - Promote travel demand management (TDM) strategies to reduce trips - Preserve current transportation investment through effective maintenance of transportation system - Support GRTA, MARTA, ARC and GDOT efforts related to express transit service and regional bus rapid transit (BRT) initiatives to connect Dunwoody to surrounding communities
+- Prioritize multi-modal transportation options in a Comprehensive Transportation Plan - Create a community-wide pedestrian/bike path network - Provide safe and secure parking to support multi-modal transit services - Increase network connectivity to accommodate demand between adjacent neighborhoods and developments without accessing the major thoroughfare system - Promote the use of zero-emission Low Speed Vehicles (LSV) and Neighborhood Electric Vehicles (NEVs) and consider other emerging and innovative technologies - Establish pedestrian and bicycle friendly programs and road standards - Promote travel demand management (TDM) strategies to reduce trips - Preserve current transportation investment through effective maintenance of transportation system - Support GRTA, MARTA, ARC and GDOT efforts related to express transit service and regional bus rapid transit (BRT) initiatives to connect Dunwoody to surrounding communities

-- Prepare a bicycle and pedestrian plan (see also Community Facilities subsection) - Explore trade-offs and implications of roadway capacity along high demand corridors - Improve two-lane roads for efficient operations and safety, but maintain two-lane roads as integral to City character - Prepare appropriate local ordinances to allow bicycle use of sidewalks, as provided by State of Georgia law - The City will promote a grid network of streets and multiple connections between subdivisions when re-development opportunities arise - Find appropriate mechanisms for traffic mitigation along Womack Road - Consider innovative, long range schemes for relieving congestion in the Dunwoody Village area, such as designated parking external to a pedestrian-only zone, potentially served by a shuttle or some service jointly operated with Perimeter-CIDs - Explore feasibility of golf-cart use as transportation mode and identify needs (improvements, striping, signage) for roads determined appropriate for this potential

-- Bikeways along streets should be separated from the automobile lanes.
-At signalized intersections, provide a separate pedestrian-bicycle phase and "no turn on red" restrictions to avoid conflicts with motor vehicles - Where possible, demarcate pedestrian and bikeway crossings at all intersections with contrasting roadway materials
+- Prepare a bicycle and pedestrian plan (see also Community Facilities subsection) - Explore trade-offs and implications of roadway capacity along high demand corridors - Improve two-lane roads for efficient operations and safety, but maintain two-lane roads as integral to City character - Prepare appropriate local ordinances to allow bicycle use of sidewalks, as provided by State of Georgia law - The City will promote a grid network of streets and multiple connections between subdivisions when re-development opportunities arise - Find appropriate mechanisms for traffic mitigation along Womack Road - Consider innovative, long range schemes for relieving congestion in the Dunwoody Village area, such as designated parking external to a pedestrian-only zone, potentially served by a shuttle or some service jointly operated with Perimeter-CIDs - Explore feasibility of golf-cart use as transportation mode and identify needs (improvements, striping, signage) for roads determined appropriate for this potential - Bikeways along streets should be separated from the automobile lanes.
+At signalized intersections, provide a separate pedestrian-bicycle phase and "no turn on red" restrictions to avoid conflicts with motor vehicles - Where possible, demarcate pedestrian and bikeway crossings at all intersections with contrasting roadway materials and into the future.
+Although Dunwoody currently has a multi-year lease for its City Hall and Police Headquarters, a decision regarding the location of future facilities will need to be made within the next ten years.